-- 3.29 Staff can undertake paid work for organisations supported by the Arts Council.
+- 3.29 Staff can undertake paid work for organisations supported by us provided that this does not conflict with their Arts Council employment.
 They must first, however, seek the views of their Director and, if he/she agrees, obtain the formal permission in writing of the Chief Executive.
 It should be noted, however, that this cannot involve a payment direct from the Arts Council (as the requirements of 3.22 above) specify.
-If the member of staff has a controlling interest in, or is able to exert material control over, or is or will be in receipt of a material financial benefit from the organisation, this will be deemed to be a direct Arts Council payment and therefore not permissible.
-The Chief Executive reserves the right to withdraw this permission should a change in circumstances necessitate it. - 3.30 Involvement in the affairs of organisations (other than those supported by the Arts Council) may in some circumstances reduce the effectiveness of the staff.
+If the member of staff has a controlling interest in, or is able to exert material control over, or is or will be in receipt of a material financial benefit from the organisation, this will be deemed to be a direct Arts Council payment.
+In all of these cases payment is not permissible.
+The Chief Executive reserves the right to withdraw this permission should a change in circumstances necessitate it. - 3.30 Involvement in the affairs of organisations (other than those supported by us) may, in some circumstances, reduce the effectiveness or impartiality of the staff.
 The following rules that are reproduced from the Staff Handbook apply to activities not covered in paragraph 3.26: - The Arts Council will not normally concern itself with external activities in which its employees are engaged.
 This is, however, on condition that staff are available to meet their agreed conditions of employment.
-In addition, it is expected that staff will not engage in activities that could embarrass the Arts Council or conflict with its work. - Where employees are in doubt as to whether any activity they wish to follow is likely to be unacceptable they should seek advice from their departmental director.
+In addition, it is expected that staff will not engage in activities that could embarrass the Arts Council or conflict with its work. - Where employees are in doubt as to whether any activity they wish to follow is likely to be unacceptable they should seek advice from their departmental Director.
 There is an optional arrangement for staff to seek formal approval of external activities and a form for this purpose is available from the Chief Executive's office. - In any case, permission must always be obtained in advance from the appropriate departmental director before an employee takes on outside work which involves the use of official time or resources or contains any reference to the area of responsibility for the member of staff concerned.